theholla/count-up-by/README.md

 ## Description

-Tell this app what number to count by, and when to stop.
-It will do that for you.
+Too tired to count?
+This application will count for you.
+You specify the upper bound and the number to count by, and it will do the rest.

 ## Setup